 Reading the tea leaves – 10 prioritized intranet trends for 2023

 Organizations are about to kick off a new year with updated intranet roadmaps and plans for improving the employee experience.
-In this article, you will find our predictions on intranet trends for 2023 within mid-sized and larger enterprises and what improvements that will be in focus.
+In this article, you will find our predictions on what intranet trends that will be prioritized by mid-sized and larger organizations during 2023.

 Despite the headline, our forecasts are mostly based on a recent survey on digital workplace priorities for people within Comms, IT, and HR functions.
 Our overall takeaway from the feedback we have received is that respondents seem to prioritize basic aspects of the intranet over the ‘buzz words areas’.